Aadarsh14/CN04/README.md

-Design pattern used to colour gane
+Design pattern used for colour game